chef-cookbooks/chef_client_updater/README.md

 think that there's a rule that you must test absolutely everything you run under test-kitchen, you should probably [read this](http://labs.ig.com/code-coverage-100-percent-tragedy).

+In order to test that your recipes work under the new chef-client codebase, you should simply test your cookbooks against the new version of chef-client that you wish to deploy in "isolation" from the upgrade process.
+If your recipes all work on the old client, and all work on the new client, and the upgrader works, then the sum of the parts should work as well (and again, if you really deeply care about the edge conditions where that might not work -- then test on real production-like images and not with test-kitchen).

+#### Use of 'exec' in production

+This is highly discouraged since the exec will not clean up the supervising process.
+You're very likely to see it upgrade successfully and then see the old chef-client process continue to run and fork off copies of the old chef-client to run again.
+Or for the upgrade process to hang, or for other issues to occur causing failed upgrades.

+You can use 'exec' in production if you are running from cron or some other process manager and firing off single-shot `--no-fork` chef-client processes without using the `--interval` option.
+This will have the advantage that the new chef-client kicks off immediately after the upgrade giving fast feedback on any failures under the new chef-client.
+The utility of this approach is most likely is not enough to justify the hassle.

 ## License & Authors

 - Author: Tim Smith ([tsmith@chef.io](mailto:tsmith@chef.io))